-In 2011 as Google and other search engines began moving towards Artificial Intelligence and natural language processing to understand the searcher’s intent and the meaning of a query they started to work with entities and concepts rather than parsing questions and web pages using keywords.
+In 2011, when Google and other search engines began moving to artificial intelligence and natural language processing to understand searcher intent and the meaning of a query, they began working with entities and concepts rather than analyzing questions and web pages based on keywords.

-As search engines got smarter and they started to dive into the real meaning of words, content owners have begun to move from creating web pages to describing these web pages using linked open data and semantic web technologies.
-This has become possible with the creation of the schema.org vocabulary, an initiative launched in 2011 by the world’s biggest search engines (Bing, Google and Yahoo!) to implement a common data schema structure to describe web pages.
-On 1 November 2011 Russian largest search engine Yandex also joined the community.
+As search engines got smarter and began to explore the true meaning of words, content owners began to not only create web pages, but describe them using linked open data and semantic web technologies.
+This was made possible by the creation of the schema.org vocabulary, an initiative launched in 2011 by the world’s largest search engines (Bing, Google, and Yahoo!) to implement a common data schema structure for describing web pages.

 Why Semantic SEO?

-In a nutshell, search engines need context to understand a query properly and to fetch relevant results for it.
-Contexts are built using words, expressions, and other combinations of words and links as they appear in bodies of knowledge such as encyclopedias and large corpora of text.
+Search engines need context to properly understand a search query and provide relevant results.
+Contexts are created using words, phrases, and other combinations of words and links found in knowledge repositories such as encyclopedias and large text corpora.

 - +12.13% new users